q8-intouch/Q8Query/readme.md

 # Technical overview:

-The Package provides the following modules:
+The package provides the following modules:
 - `Associator`: associate any relation with the called model
     - usage :
     ```php
        //TODO
     ```

-- `Filterer`: provides a various featured filtered options.
+- `Filterer`: provides various featured filtered options.
     - features: comparison operators, scopes filters, multi-depth has filter
     - Extensions: The filterer can be extended with multiple filters by following the next steps:
         - // TODO